vaidashi/career-development-curriculum/module_four/guidelines_for_support_groups.md

     * End the meeting with action steps for how you’ll hold each other accountable over the next week

 * Week 2:
+    * Start with a Stand Up for each group member to provide updates
+    * Choose an idea from the list above to focus on in your conversation
     * End the meeting with action steps for how you’ll hold each other accountable over the next week

 * Week 3:
+    * Start with a Stand Up for each group member to provide updates
+    * Choose an idea from the list above to focus on in your conversation
     * End the meeting with action steps for how you’ll hold each other accountable over the next week

 * Week 4:
   * End the meeting with action steps for how you’ll hold each other accountable over the next week